chuongmep/bim42.github.io/_posts/2014-07-12-revit-performance-tips.md

 ---
 A regular complain about Revit is its slowness.
 If this can be a psycological problem coming from people used to the quick reaction time of AutoCAD, it can also become a real problem when working with large models on short deadlines.

-I&#8217;m use to separate Revit performance in two parts, opening the model and displaying it:
+I'm use to separate Revit performance in two parts, opening the model and displaying it:

 # Displaying complex views